tsubo164/turbine-docs/docs/tutorials.md

 - Useful in conditional branches or loops where no operation is needed.
 - Can be used to reserve space for future code.

+## Functions

-## Function Definition
+### Function Definition

-Functions in Turbine are declared using the # symbol followed by the function signature.
-Each function can have zero or more parameters, and it must specify a return type.
+Functions in Turbine are declared using the `#` symbol followed by the function signature.
+Each function can have zero or more parameters, and it can specify a return type.

 ```cpp
 # add(a int, b int) int